gilesknap/k3s-minecraft/useful/README.md

         kubernetes.io/arch: amd64
 ```

-Finally to ensure pods do run on a pi:
+Finally if you want to ensure pods do run on a pi:
 ``` yaml
       affinity:
         nodeAffinity: